Review and road test of the Subaru Levorg GT

 Ten Second Review of the Subaru Levorg GT

 Subaru is the master of the tough four wheel drive estate.
 Today, its range offers that recipe either in tough, SUV-like Outback model guise.
 Or in the form we look at here.
-Enter the Subaru Levorg GT.
+Enter the revised version of Subaru's Levorg GT.

 The Fuji Heavy Industries brand needs the Levorg.
 Not everyone, after all, wants the offroad look championed by the company's Outback model but quite a few buyers might like Symmetrical All-Wheel Drive allied to a sportier, more dynamic car more targeted at tarmac territory, yet well capable of dealing with a snowy snap.

-Subaru says that it's benchmarked this car against its performance models and it certainly should provide a more dynamic drive than you used to get from the old Legacy Tourer.
-Ultimately though, this isn't an out-and-out performance-minded estate car, something you could have guessed by the standard provision of CVT belt-driven auto transmission - there's no manual gearbox option.
+Subaru says that it's benchmarked this car against its performance models and it certainly should provide a more dynamic drive than you might expect.
+Ultimately though, this isn't an out-and-out performance-minded estate car, something you could have guessed by the standard provision of the CVT belt-driven auto transmission - there's no manual gearbox option.
 This won't be quite as smooth as the latest dual clutch systems you'd find on many rivals.
 Still, handling should be quite sharp, aided by this model's very low centre of gravity.
 Thank the low-mounted Boxer engine up-front for that.
 The Symmetrical All-Wheel Drive system is also of the permanent kind, rather than the sort of 'on-demand' set-up you'd get in rivals like Ford Mondeo or Volkswagen Passat estates.
 So you'll be better provided for in terms of traction.

 Design and Build

-Up front, the driver faces a neat instrument binnacle, while the centre console houses a touch screen infotainment system that's much better than anything Subaru used to offer.
+Up front as before, the driver faces a neat instrument binnacle, while the centre console houses a touch screen infotainment system that's much better than anything Subaru used to offer.
 Build quality is another thing that's surprisingly good too, though it still isn't up to the quality you'd expect from the smart German brands.
 Plus of course, there's lashing of standard kit.

 Market and Model

 So what do you get for your money?
-Apart from the standard-fit automatic gearbox, included equipment runs to leather-trimmed sport seats, keyless entry with push-button start, air conditioning, Bluetooth phone connectivity for the 6.2" infotainment system, cruise control, auto headlamps and wipers and 18-inch alloy wheels.
+Apart from the standard-fit automatic gearbox, included equipment runs to leather-trimmed sport seats, keyless entry with push-button start, air conditioning, cruise control, auto headlamps and wipers and 18-inch alloy wheels.
+The intuitive 7" multifunction colour touchscreen is easy to use and contains Apple CarPlay and Android Auto, DAB radio, Bluetooth connectivity and satellite navigation.
 Safety-wise, apart from the usual electronic aids, there's a blind spot detection system to stop you dangerously pulling out to overtake in front of another car.
 And a rear vehicle alert set-up that warns you of approaching cars whilst reversing.

 Cost of Ownership

 In evaluating this car, you need to make sure you're comparing apples with apples.
-If you're putting the Levorg up against a diesel estate rival, then this car's returns - 39.8mpg on the combined cycle and 164g/km of CO2 - will seem rather high, particularly if the model in question is only front-driven and has a manual gearbox.
+If you're putting the Levorg up against a diesel estate rival, then this car's returns will seem rather high, particularly if the model in question is only front-driven and has a manual gearbox.
 Remember though, that with this Subaru, you get proper Symmetrical permanent AWD, an auto gearbox and a petrol engine and the running cost returns seem more acceptable, particularly as you'll be using cheaper green pump fuel.